lsaffie/lsaffie.github.io/_posts/2018-09-23-a-new-chapter.md

 Lastly, I thank [Nancy Peterson](https://ca.linkedin.com/in/nancypeterson){:target="_blank"} for giving me the chance to work alongside her and help shape the culture/product and technology that powers Homestars today.
 Nancy, you’re a real inspiration and Homestars couldn’t be in better hands.

-As far as me, I’m thrilled to announce that I’m joining the incredibly talented team at [Wealthsimple](https://www.wealthsimple.com){:target="_blank"} as their Senior Director of Infrastructure Engineering.
+As far as me, I’m thrilled to announce that I’m joining the incredibly talented team at [Wealthsimple](https://www.wealthsimple.com){:target="_blank"} as their *Senior Director of Infrastructure Engineering*.
 With such a talented group of people, culture and inspiring mission, it’s impossible not to feel inspired and excited for my next chapter!